iotaledger/iota-wiki/shimmer/develop/nodes/become-a-node-operator.md

 ---
 title: Become a Node Operator
-description: Running a node is the best way to use IOTA.
+description: Running a node is the best way to use Shimmer.
 This topic provides a checklist of steps for running a reliable node.
 image: /img/iota-wiki.png
 ---